 PCI pen testing also prevents businesses from having to pay for the hefty expenses associated with recovering from a security breach.
 By proactively identifying any gaps, companies are able to act before irreversible damage takes place.
 A PCI test is also a way to show your customers that you care about their data and are taking steps to ensure that it is properly protected.

-Which Organizations are Vulnerable to PCI Threats, and How Can a PCI Test Help?
+Which Organizations are Vulnerable to PCI Threats, and How Can PCI Testing Help?

 PCI DSS defines cardholder data environment (CDE) as “the people, processes, and technology that store, process, or transmit cardholder data or sensitive authentication data”.
 These PCI tests should be performed on any application or infrastructure that stores, processes, or transmits credit or debit card data, providing a comprehensive review of potential vulnerabilities.